denten-books/plain-text/1-chapter.md

 writing.
 Although the thought experiment it describes solves a mathematical problem, the thought experiment itself has roots in a more general conversation about the nature of interpretation, central to the questions of meaning-making in art and culture.

 The conversations between Alan Turing and Ludwig Wittgenstein are instructive in this regard.
 Wittgenstein broached the problem of reading machines first in *The Blue and Brown Books* along with *Philosophical Grammar* (all compiled in the early 1930s), then in his lectures and remarks on the foundations of psychology and mathematics from the late 1930s, and finally in *Philosophical Investigations*, (written between 1945 and 1949).
-To give you a sense of the timeline: Alan Turing's paper on computable numbers appeared in print in 1936 and his "Computing Machinery and Intelligence" in 1950.
+To give you a sense of the
+timeline: Alan Turing's paper on computable numbers appeared in print in 1936 and his "Computing Machinery and Intelligence" in 1950.
 A historical reconstruction of that conversation, across both writers' notes and publications, will help us perceive the extent to which Turing's machines were conceived as a type of intelligent reading and writing simulators.[^ln1-notes]

+[^ln1-notes]: As always, working with Wittgenstein is complicated by the inherently ad-hoc nature of his published work.
+Much of it comes to us in the form of disjointed second-hand notes and dictations.
+As if to anticipate this difficulty, in a letter to Bertrand Russell accompanying the manuscript of *The Blue and Brown Books*, a collection of notes that form the basis for his *Philosophical Investigations*, Wittgenstein writes: "I think it's very difficult to understand [these notes], as so many points are just hinted at.
+They are meant only for the people who heard the lectures" [@wittgenstein_blue_1965, vii].

 ### *The Blue and Brown Notebooks*